LoPablo/homebridge-schellenberg/README.md

 After the first motors were installed my dad asked me weather it would be easy to integrate the System with Siri and like this my journey and this project began.

-The choice between the different tools to make a device/system HomeKit enabled fell on Homebridge, because it seemed quite easy to write a plugin JavaScript and because my parents already had an instance running on a pi, because Philips decided to only expose original Hue lights to HomeKit and well the Ikea Tradfri bulbs are way cheaper than the ones from Philips.
+The choice between the different tools to make a device/system HomeKit enabled fell on Homebridge, because it seemed quite easy to write a plugin in JavaScript and my parents already had an instance running on a pi, because Philips decided to only expose original Hue lights to HomeKit and well the Ikea Tradfri bulbs are way cheaper than the ones from Philips.

 ## Speaking to the devices